 locale -a at the shell prompt.
 To generate new locales, run

 sudo dpkg-reconfigure locales and select any other desired locales.
-Details are provided on our wiki.
+Details are provided on our documentation site.

-If your language is not in the list above, why not contribute a translation?
+See this list of supported languages that are actively maintained by volunteer translators.
+If your language is not supported, why not contribute a translation?
 Contributors will receive credit as the original translators.

 Please read this before reporting a bug.

 This project exists thanks to all the awesome people who contribute their time and expertise.